kineticfire-labs/semver-multi/README.md

 *semver-multi* also provides development release versioning (which supports testing) whose semantic version takes the form `<major version from last main tag>.<minor version from last main tag>.<patch version from last main tag>-dev+<branch name>.<unique git object name>`.
 Per the Semantic Versioning specification, the branch name will consist only of uppercase and lowercase letters, numbers, and dashes.
 A development release version may look like `1.2.3-dev+new-feature.gbba57`.

-## Compute and Apply Semantic Versions
+## Integrate with Common Tools to Compute and Apply Semantic Versions

+*semver-multi* easily integrates with common CI/CD tools--or custom ones--to produce and help apply semantic version numbers.

-A call to *semver-multi* triggers the computation of semantic version numbers.  *semver-multi* accesses a local copy of the Git repository to retrieve:  the last annotated tag that marks a release to determine the last version numbers for project artifacts, the `project-def.json` project definition to understand the artifacts in the project and their relationships, and the Git commit messages to understand what changed and how.
+To generate semantic version numbers, *semver-multi* needs only access to a local copy of the Git repository.
+A tool invokes *semver-multi* with a command-line call to trigger the computation of semantic version numbers for a release.  *semver-multi* accesses a local copy of the Git repository to retrieve:  the last annotated tag that marks a release to determine the last version numbers for project artifacts, the `project-def.json` project definition to understand the artifacts in the project and their relationships, and the Git commit messages to understand what changed and how.
 Later sections further describe the [inputs](#store-versioning-inputs-in-git-repository) and [architecture](#architecture).
 From this information, *semver-multi* computes the semantic version numbers for the configured project artifacts.

+*semver-multi* returns to the caller a complete list of semantic version numbers for all projects and artifacts in the project (including those that did not change).
 Applying the semantic versions to the project artifacts depends on the build and CI/CD tooling as well as the project source code.
 A build script or CI/CD system could be configured to find-and-replace in a file a token that represents a placeholder for the version with the computed semantic version.

+This process readily suites most CI/CD tools, such as [Jenkins](https://www.jenkins.io/).

-## Use Standardized Git Commit Messages
+## Use Standardized Git Commit Messages per the Conventionl Commits Specification

 *semver-multi* requires git commit messages that follow the [Conventional Commits specification](https://www.conventionalcommits.org/).
 The specification defines the format and content for commit messages.
 Standardized commit messages allow *semver-multi* to understand commit messages and automatically generate the appropriate artifact-level version numbers.